Fat City (film): Filming

+Music

 The melancholic "Help Me Make It Through the Night" is sung by Kris Kristofferson at the beginning and end of the movie.
+Marvin Hamlisch was the musical supervisor.

 Meaning of title

 In a 1969 interview with Life magazine, Leonard Gardner explained the meaning of the title of his novel.

-"Lots of people have asked me about the title of my book.
-It's part of Negro slang.
+Lots of people have asked me about the title of my book.
+It's part of negro slang.
 When you say you want to go to Fat City, it means you want the good life.
 I got the idea for the title after seeing a photograph of a tenement in an exhibit in San Francisco.
-'Fat City' was scrawled in chalk on a wall.
-The title is ironic: Fat City is a crazy goal no one is ever going to reach."
+"Fat City" was scrawled in chalk on a wall.
+The title is ironic: Fat City is a crazy goal no one is ever going to reach.

 Fat City is also an old nickname for Stockton, California, where the novel and film are set.
 The nickname preceded Gardner's novel.

 Release

 The film premiered in the United States on July 26, 1972.
 It was screened at film festivals including the Cannes Film Festival and the Palm Springs International Film Festival.